How to Add Any Ring Device to Apple HomeKit

 Ring Video Doorbell Apple HomeKit

-Integration with Apple HomeKit provides the Ring video doorbell with several functionalities:
+Integration between Ring Doorbell HomeKit provides the Ring video doorbell with several functionalities:

 - Ring doorbells offer all the functionalities of Ring cameras, including live streaming, two-way audio, and motion-sensing notifications.